evgenyslab/labmanual/docs/misc.rst

 	mkdir /my/local/mount/point

-Finally, use :code:`ssfs` to mount the remote directory into the newly created local:
+Finally, use :code:`sshfs` to mount the remote directory into the newly created local:

 .. code-block:: bash